Heritage Skirt for Jing Que

 Zehui Ni was recognized with the coveted Silver A' Design Award in 2024, a testament to excellence of their work Hmong Silver Heritage Skirt.

-Our press releases on Zehui Ni and their work are made freely available for press members looking to add depth to their content.
-Now available: Immediate access to 2 press releases for journalists.
+Numerous press releases on Zehui Ni and their achievements are at your disposal, inviting press members to use them freely in their coverage.
+2 press releases are now available for immediate access by journalists.

 Zehui Ni Unveils the Hmong Silver Heritage Skirt, Winner of the A' Design Award 2024